 “Our partnership with Zijin is the first step in a long-term strategic relationship with one of China’s leading mining companies—a multi-faceted partnership that will provide significant opportunities to work together on an ongoing basis as we continue to create value for our respective owners,” Barrick Chairman John L. Thornton said in a statement.

-Zijin is China’s No.1 gold producer and the 2nd largest large copper producer, along with a portfolio of producing and development assets in its home country, Tajikistan, Mongolia, Russia, Australia and Kyrgyzstan.
+Zijin is China’s No.1 gold producer and second largest copper producer, along with a portfolio of producing and development assets in its home country, Tajikistan, Mongolia, Russia, Australia and Kyrgyzstan.

 The gold giant has been looking for buyers for a stake in the Zaldivar copper mine in Chile and it is also said to be considering the sale of a nickel project it co-owns with Glencore (LON:GLEN).